19 Examples of Patient Engagement Tools

 Engaged patients want to learn more about their health and have a voice in their treatment plans.
-Unfortunately, providers have difficulty keeping up with healthcare consumer demands, even as basic as filters for scheduling appointments.
+Unfortunately, providers have difficulty keeping up with evolving healthcare consumer demands, even for something as basic as online scheduling of appointments.

-But there’s a big reason providers are leery of these tools, and it directly goes back to ROI.
+But there’s a big reason providers are leery of these tools, and it directly relates to ROI.

 1. Health Risk Assessments